vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/01_Early_Studies_19862000/07_Throne_and_Temple.md

 Who were the agents of this transformation?
 We see this problem in the light of the process of Sanskritisation of tribal areas, the thrust for which came mainly from the Guptas. \[. . . \] Some of the names of donees of Vākāṭaka land grants also enable

-us to trace the process of Sanskritisation of the tribal areas, e.g., the donee of the Indore plates is Goṇd

-. ārya—the Gonds still constitute an important element of tribal population in the Vidarbha regioṇ
+us to trace the process of Sanskritisation of the tribal areas, e.g., the donee of the Indore plates is Goṇḍārya—the Gonds still constitute an important element of tribal population in the Vidarbha regioṇ

 20 Cf. Derrett’s main conclusion: ‘The king was not subordinated to brahmins in his actual performance of his duties: he manipulated them, and utilized them.
 After all, he was their principal patroṇ’ \(Derrett 1976, 607\).